 6. But they’re not the fiercest Antarctic predator

 While they are certainly formidable, there are only two known leopard seal predators: killer whales and sharks.
 As a result, the leopard seal life cycle is long and they can live up to 26 years – also a reflection of their robust capacity to withstand the notoriously harsh conditions of Antarctica.

 7. Scientists don’t really know why leopard seals “play” with their food

-8. The leopard seal enjoys “singing”
+8. The leopard seal likes to sing

-Although few serious interactions between leopard seals and humans have been recorded, in 2003 a biologist with the British Antarctic Survey was tragically dragged 200 ft.
+While few serious interactions between leopard seals and humans have been recorded, in 2003 a biologist with the British Antarctic Survey was tragically dragged 200 ft.
 (61m) underwater to her death by a leopard seal.

-10. But its behaviour can also surprise
+10. Its behaviour can also be surprising

 In 2006, photographer Paul Nicklen for National Geographic was documenting leopard seals in the Antarctic and, rather than being attacked as he scuba dived around the animals, ended up being “nurtured” by a female who brought him live and then dead penguins.
 Nicklen believed the leopard seal viewed him as a “useless predator” and was attempting to help him learn to hunt.